 A typical Punjabi (North Indian) dish, sarson ka saag is made with wilted greens and is commonly served over flatbread, such as makki ki roti (Indian maize flatbread), as well as a dollop of fresh butter.

 Sarson ka saag is common in Pakistan as well as northern India.
 It is a sabzi, which means it incorporates leafy parts of vegetables and herbs.
-Many dishes from this region of India are made with dairy in them, and many are curry recipes where the food is cooked in the curry gravy.
-The region includes the following states: Haryana, Punjab, Uttar Pradesh, Rajasthan, Kashmir, and Delhi.
-North Indian cuisine has been strongly influenced by cuisine from central Asia as compared to southern Indian foods
+Many dishes from this region of India are made with dairy, and several are curry recipes where the food is cooked in a gravy.
+North Indian cuisine has been strongly influenced by the cuisine from central Asia as compared to southern Indian foods.

-- 1 bunch mustard greens (washed and finely chopped; about 1/2 pound)
+- 1 bunch (1/2 pound) mustard greens (washed and finely chopped)

 - 2 green chilies

 - 2 to 3 tablespoons ghee (clarified butter)

 - 1 large onion (grated)

 - 1 tablespoon grated ginger or ginger paste

 - 1 tablespoon grated garlic or garlic paste

 - 1 teaspoon coriander

 - 1 tablespoon lime juice (juice of 1/2 a lime or lemon)